Every good gay boy knows anal requires lubrication, but did you know that the slippery

 the right lube can be a versatile and pleasure enhancing product.
 Either with a

-partner or flying solo, it's always a good idea to have a little lube on hand.
+partner or flying solo, it's always a good idea to have some on hand.

 That said; imagine the sincere effort it took to hide my horrified expression when a

-friend recently confided he masturbated without using any lubricant.
+friend confided he masturbated without using any lubricant.

 "You don't even spit on it?"
 I heard my own voice ask quizzically.
 Apparently, no.

-I was too preoccupied in my own head to catch his exact reply, only pretending to
+I was too preoccupied in my own head to catch his exact reply, so just added

-pay attention while I refrained from shouting, "Man, I hope your dick doesn’t get
+"Man, I hope your dick doesn’t get red and raw!"

 |